 - The professional corporation can only offer psychotherapy services, or provide related or ancillary services.

-Members cannot avoid professional liability through a professional corporation; injured clients can sue the member personally.
-However, members working through a professional corporation do have protection against trade creditors.
-For example, if suppliers or other creditors are not paid by the professional corporation, they cannot sue the member personally.
+Registrants cannot avoid professional liability through a professional corporation; injured clients can sue the registrant personally.
+However, registrants working through a professional corporation do have protection against trade creditors.
+For example, if suppliers or other creditors are not paid by the professional corporation, they cannot sue the registrant personally.

-A number of provisions exist to ensure that members continue to meet their professional and ethical obligations while practising through a professional corporation.
-For example, the RHPA applies to members even if they practise through a professional corporation.
-The College has the same powers over the professional corporation that it has over the member.
+A number of provisions exist to ensure that registrants continue to meet their professional and ethical obligations while practising through a professional corporation.
+For example, the RHPA applies to registrants even if they practise through a professional corporation.
+The College has the same powers over the professional corporation that it has over the registrant.

 CRPO staff cannot provide advice or direction regarding whether you should incorporate your practice or about how to create a professional corporation.
 You should consult with your lawyer and/or accountant for further information.